Good Charlotte: Musical style and influences

-Good Charlotte has been mainly described as a pop-punk band.
+Good Charlotte is often described as a pop-punk band.
 The band also has been described as alternative rock, emo, punk rock, pop rock, skate punk, and emo pop.
 According to writer Bruce Britt, Good Charlotte combine "the hard-charging fury of skate-punk, the melodiousness of pop, and the spooky, mascara-smeared sensibilities of '80s goth".
 According to program director Robert Benjamin, Benji Madden told him Good Charlotte "wanted to be a combination of the Backstreet Boys and Minor Threat".
 Benji was a fan of punk band Social Distortion whereas his brother Joel was interested in bands like The Smiths and The Cure.
 Good Charlotte cite Beastie Boys, Minor Threat, the Clash, the Sex Pistols, Rancid, and Green Day as their influences.

 Activism

 Billy Martin is a vegetarian and won the title of PETA's vegetarian of the year in 2012.
 In the past, the band actively supported PETA's animal rights campaigns.
 Members of the group recorded a track, "Lifestyles of the Rich and Famous", on PETA's Liberation CD and appeared at PETA's 25th Anniversary Gala and Humanitarian Awards Show.
 Group members have also demonstrated against KFC's treatment of chickens.
 However, in 2012 and 2013, band members heavily promoted Kentucky Fried Chicken in a series of Australian television commercials, leading to accusations of hypocrisy.